DavidLiuGit/GTAV_SupportHeli/README.md

 #### 2.1.1
 - added ability to delete all ground crew and helis using Delete + activateKey
 #### 2.1
 - added ini settings for ground crew

+### Known bugs
+- ENT bodyguards do not work well with gunners and guards spawned with this script.
+Avoid spawning ENT bodyguards while using this script.
+- Valkyrie gunners are still dumb

 ### Contributing